IaaS vs PaaS vs SaaS: Understanding the Differences

 PaaS gives you a cloud platform complete with components and a working framework upon which you can build custom applications.
-The required storage, server, network, runtime, middleware, virtualization, and OS is provided for and managed by the vendor while you get to maintain and control your apps and data.
+The required storage, server, network, runtime, middleware, virtualization, and OS are provided for and managed by the vendor while you get to maintain and control your apps and data.
 What is PaaS but much like SaaS as they both deliver service through the internet except that unlike delivering the software which SaaS does, PaaS instead delivers or makes available a platform for you to create your apps?

 As such, it is the ideal service for developers who don’t have to worry about infrastructure, servers, data storage, operating systems, and other special components that are built into the service.
 Imagine starting from scratch and purchasing all the components you need to write extensive code and create custom apps.
 These will require a lot of your time aside from a hefty investment.

-When PaaS is Being Utilized?
+When is PaaS Being Utilized?

 All or part of the company's databases can be transferred to the cloud.
-In the case of IaaS, the user only gets disk space and must choose the database management system, install and configure it, provide data protection and backup.
+In the case of IaaS, the user only gets disk space and must choose the database management system, install and configure it, and provide data protection and backup.
 In PaaS, the DBMS is already installed, you just need to configure it for yourself and load the data.
 The provider is responsible for the performance and backup.

 Developing applications in containers

 This is the modern standard for application development.
 The bottom line is that all the components needed to run the application are packaged in separate virtual containers.
 You can quickly invoke them, launch applications, and add computational power to scale quickly and withstand high loads.